abhishekarya1/Hash-Define-myNotes/content/system-design/book-1.md

 If we use multiple rate limiters, we need **Synchronization** so that both the rate limiter know the current value of counter for a given user, to use them interchangeably.
 Use a shared cache used by both the rate limiters.

 ## Consistent Hashing
 Eficiently choosing a server for our request in a distributed and scalable environment.
-Used for Load Balancing.
+Used wherever we need to choose a server amongst multiple i.e. choosing partitions, load balancing, etc.

-Ex - Amazon DynamoDB, Apache Cassandra, Akamai CDN, Load Balancers, etc...
+Ex - Amazon DynamoDB, Apache Cassandra, Akamai CDN, nearly all Load Balancers, etc.

 ### Classic Hashing
 Use a uniformly distributed hash function (`hash`), hash request keys (`key`), and perform modulo on the output with the server pool size (`N`) to route to a server.